focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Select word:
+    + Favor the word on the left if present
+    + Select all sorts of chars by double clicking
+    + Don't select single characters by ctrl+D
+    + Fix the issue near the beginning of the buffer (e.g. "!main" is selected)
++ On del, when deleting a newline, delete until the text starts, if the line is empty (then maybe no whitespace trimming will be required)
+    + Also, check if it's whitespace all until the newline, then maybe delete all that in one go?
++ On backspace, don't delete to tab stops if in the middle of a line
++ Ctrl+Backspace to delete all whitespace to the next non-whitespace
++ Fix delete_word - actually delete both types of words (ideally ignore 1 space before the word)
++ Implement delete_word on the right
++ Select word: don't decode the whole line
 + Rewrite the input system using the keymap handler
     + Debug the config key map
     + Have only one action per context